NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 * Loop backwards
 	* removing that child.
 		- [hint]()
-	* Get ourselves our of potential memory issues.
+	* Get ourselves out of potential memory issues.
 	* Wash, Rinse, Repeat.

 Oh yea, we need to call this from somewhere?
 Where?